Staff

 Phil Hopkins

-To develop our logo, we contacted Pasadena’s Art Center College of Design for a like-minded graphics innovator to help us develop an iconic mark reflecting the active discussion of “local stories in the making.”
+To develop our logo, we contacted Pasadena’s Art Center College of Design for a like-minded graphics innovator to help us develop an iconic mark reflecting the active discussion of “provocative stories in the making.”

 We found Tania Sosa-Lanz, an Art Center College of Design graduate and the Creative Director of Decod3r R1ng Communications.
-And no wonder we liked her!
+And no wonder we liked her.
 Tania’s resume includes “leading a fearless army in executing complete campaigns, slaying rabid dragons single-handedly, and turning dust to gold.”

 A talented manager of projects from concept to completion, she responded to our requests with unique and colorful options and flexibility worthy of an Olympic athlete.
-Welcome to the team, Tania.

 This publication is about provocative stories and a place.